Leptogenesis in an extended seesaw model with $U(1)_{B-L}$ symmetry: Introduction

 In another front, the observation of neutrino-less double beta ($0\nu\beta\beta$) decay would prove lepton number violation and the Majorana nature of neutrinos~\cite{PhysRevD.22.2227}, a proper investigation of the said process would be of fundamental importance.
-Here, we attempt to provide the parameter space in the purview of extended seesaw scenario which is compatible with the constraints related to the $0\nu\beta\beta$ decay experiments as reported by KamLAND-Zen~\cite{KamLAND-Zen:2016pfg}.
+Here, we attempt to provide the parameter space in the purview of extended seesaw scenario which is compatible with the constraints related to the $0\nu\beta\beta$ decay experiments as reported by KamLAND-Zen \cite{KamLAND-Zen:2016pfg}, and GERDA~\cite{Agostini:2018tnm}.
 Owing to the presence of the neutral fermion singlets we compute the half-life for the potential $0\nu\beta\beta$ decay process ($T^{0\nu}_{1/2}$).
 The contribution of the active-sterile mixing to the total $T^{0\nu}_{1/2}$ of this process has been shown.
 In this set-up we present an in-depth analysis on the construction of the high energy neutrino mass matrix in the light of an extended seesaw scheme.
 Although the idea of examining an extended seesaw scheme to investigate for the observed BAU has been conceived before~\cite{Kang:2006sn}, some distinct implications and refinements have not been emphasized earlier.
+Apart from investigating this seesaw model for resonant leptogenesis, we have also obtained and shown novel findings in the neutrino phenomenology sector which have not been discussed in~\cite{Kang:2006sn} or any other framework based on this extended seesaw scenario.
+Among these results most important ones are regarding the $\mu -\tau$ symmetry breaking in the lepton sector which has been achieved without considering any additional flavor symmetry and the preference for the higher octant of atmospheric mixing angle $\theta_{23}$.
+The true octant of $\theta_{23}$ is one of the long-standing puzzles in the study of neutrino oscillation physics.
+On the other hand, in the leptogenesis sector we have worked in a purely resonant spectrum for the right handed neutrino masses, where the near-degeneracy among the RHN states is the most important requirement for having a successful leptogenesis rather relying on tuning some of the entries of the Yukawa coupling matrix on which ~\cite{Kang:2006sn} is based.
 We present the viable parameter space validating this model with respect to the constraints associated with the neutrino oscillation parameters, $0\nu\beta\beta$ process and the leptogenesis.
 In this work we attempt to focus on a detailed analysis on the high energy neutrino mass parameters associated with the said seesaw model along with a low scale leptogenesis in order to offer an explanation for the observed BAU.
 Most importantly we have shown that, the present framework allows the required amount of lepton asymmetry to put phenomenologically interesting predictions on the neutrino mixing angles mainly the reactor and atmospheric ones, pushing them towards their higher allowed $3\sigma$ ranges.
 This fact reinforces the notable features of this analysis.
-While solving the Boltzmann equations we have dealt with all possible LNV scatterings in order to have a proper investigation on the amount of washout.
 We carried out a detailed analysis to emphasize the interplay between the generated amount of lepton asymmetry and the corresponding washout.